Business Sites’ Outdated Content and What It Means

 What is Outdated Content?

-Outdated Content on a business website refers to the irrelevant content on it.
+Google considers Outdated Content as those irrelevant content on a business website.
 A couple of examples of outdated content are:

 - Pages for discontinued products and/or services